billk-FM/HEC-Commander/README.md

 For queries or further information, please contact billk@fenstermaker.com.

+*HEC-Commander Tools and AI-Assisted Scripting were presented at the Association of State Flooplain Managers (ASFPM) Annual Conference in Salt Lake City on June 27, 2024.*  Check out a [PDF of the presentation!](https://github.com/billk-FM/HEC-Commander/blob/main/misc/Leveraging%20AI-Assisted%20Scripting%20for%20HEC-RAS%20and%20HEC-HMS%20Automation%202024-06-27%20ASFPM%20Presentation%20.pdf)

 ## [HMS-Commander](https://github.com/billk-FM/HEC-Commander/tree/main/HMS-Commander)
 Contains automation scripts for HEC-HMS that allow the generation of multiple DSS output files with user-defined calibration parameters.
 This tool was developed to support 1D HEC-RAS calibration and validation workflows using deficit and constant loss methods with optional recession baseflow, and employs a user-generated CSV file to input scale factors for each individual parameter.
 A second version of teh script allows definition of multiple calibration regions, enabling spatial variability of scale factors.